JiajinCui/Discovering_and_Locating_Wireless_Sensors_thru_Transmitted_Signals/docs/proposal.md

 ## 9. Related Work

 ### 9.a.
 Papers

-List the key papers that you have identified relating to your project idea and describe how they related to your project.
-Provide references (with full citation in the References section below).

 1. A Survey of Human Activity Recognition in Smart Homes based on IoT Sensors Algorithms: Taxonomies, Challenges and Opportunities with Deep Learning: